 IV.
 In online reporting involving minors, there must be no sensationalized reporting on involving corporal punishment of minors or conduct insulting their personal dignity, school violence or the circumstances of juvenile crimes.

-V. When conducting online reporting of juvenile crime cases, the minor's name, residence, photograph or other materials which might from which the minor might be identified, must not be revealed.
+V. When conducting online reporting of juvenile crime cases, the minor's name, residence, photograph or other materials from which the minor might be identified, must not be revealed.
 Minors' personal information must not be revealed, in order to avoid causing a second harm to the minor.

 VI.
 In online reporting involving minors, it is forbidden to use illegal videos or photographs such as those involving minors that are violent, bloody, lewd or terrifying, that have not been processed.